advance100/doc_webpack/loaders.md

 Make this loader result cacheable.
 By default it's not cacheable.

-A cacheable loader must have a deterministic result, when inputs and dependencies havn't changed.
-This means the loader shoudn't have other dependencies than specified with `this.addDependency`.
+A cacheable loader must have a deterministic result, when inputs and dependencies haven't changed.
+This means the loader shouldn't have other dependencies than specified with `this.addDependency`.
 Most loaders are deterministic and cacheable.

 ### `loaders`